 In order to win a copy, you were challenged to explain, in an essay lasting no longer than five words, why Prince was so short.
 “The effects of Purple Rain“ was my aaaaahhh-tastic pseudo-satirical response, which clearly amused Sylvia Patterson and company sufficiently for them to send me one of the fifty copies on offer.
 It arrived before the issue with the list of winners came out, in fact, and once it did hit the ‘newsstands’ I became something of a minor celebrity in school for a week or so.
 We had to make our own ‘trending’ in those days.

-I was reminded of this while I scouring 1986 issues of Smash Hits as research for a feature on about Now – The Summer Album (which you can now find here).
+I was reminded of this while I was scouring 1986 issues of Smash Hits while putting together a feature on Now – The Summer Album (which you can now find here).
 Sadly, I don’t actually have the issue itself any more – a shame as it was the one with the brilliant feature on where the money that you spent on records actually went – but here’s that list of winners in full.
 It’s particularly interesting to see that the other lucky entrants included one ‘Scott Walker’.
 There was such a prominent electro influence on Tilt after all.

 Streetsounds 17 has an indistinct photo of an anonymous street funkateer in a long mac on the cover, and this sense of anonymity also extends to its contents.
 Many of the featured acts are so low-profile and little-remembered that it’s virtually impossible to find an actual photo of them, and only three of the featured tracks resemble even anything approaching a hit single.
 Janet Jackson’s often overlooked second hit Nasty might seem a surprising inclusion for such a radically urban and cutting edge series, but it was also a good deal harsher sounding than her usual fare; which is probably the reason why it’s often overlooked, in fact.
 This is even more true of the 12″ Extended Version included here, which strips it down to some suitably nasty-sounding beats that feel a lot closer to mid-eighties hardcore rap than mid-eighties Motown slickness.